Prescription Policies and Information

 We understand that veterinary medicine is expensive and that veterinary medications are often more costly than human equivalents.
 We hear this question at least several times a month so do not feel uncomfortable that you are questioning this because many people do.
 We hope that this information helps to understand the cost differences.

 Firstly, Canada has a universal health plan; the Canadian government looks at the lowest and highest cost medications and sets a fee that they tell the drug company they will pay and no more.
 If the drug company wants to sell in Canada, they adhere to this price, but only for the human field.
 In addition, veterinarians can only buy their medications through buying groups and not directly from the wholesaler in most cases and therefore must pay the middleman fees.
 Veterinarians also have limited buying power compared to the human market.
-The cost to make veterinary drugs for drug companies are often much more than for humans because the drugs are often flavored and this requires special machinery to make the pills or liquid.
+The cost to make veterinary drugs for drug companies is often much more than for humans because the drugs are often flavored and this requires special machinery to make the pills or liquid.

-By law it is within your legal rights to ask for a written/phone-in prescription.
-You are free at this time to take it to who you wish; a human pharmacy or online pharmacy.
+By law, it is within your legal rights to ask for a written/phone-in prescription.
+You are free at this time to take it to whomever you wish; a human pharmacy or an online pharmacy.
 We must warn you that both these options have their risks.
 There are some instances where the drug is too obscure for us to carry all the time or there is only a human alternative.
 We do charge a prescription-writing fee; the veterinarian must analyze and calculate dosing based on your pet’s needs.

 WHY NOT written/phone in Prescriptions:

-- Veterinary medications are often different formulations.
+- Veterinary medications are often in different formulations.
 They either have different concentrations of drug or they are designed to be absorbed by the animal gut and not human (different Ph, stomach acid amounts, different propensity to stomach upset, etc.)